neha2ingle/path-finder-app/README.md

 ### GeoJSON

-GeoJSON is used as preffered format of communcation and storage for map/locations data.
+GeoJSON is used as preffered format of communication and storage for map/locations data.
 It provides variety of formats to store and retrive data.

 For example Munich city, pointer as well as boundry can be stored in same storage schema.
 User has choice to select format.